 Callitropsis Nootkatensis, the scientific name for Yellow Cedar, is an evergreen tree growing up to 40 meters (131 feet) tall, commonly with pendulous branches.
-The foliage is in flat sprays, with dark green, 3–5 mm long scale-leaves.
-The west coast of British Columbia is home to the oldest Yellow Cedar specimens in the world, with one specimen found to be 1,834 years old.
+The foliage grows in flat sprays, with dark green, 3–5 mm long scale-leaves.

-WFP TRUESTYLE Yellow Cedar adds sustainable, enduring beauty to architectural projects, interior and exterior finishes as well as decks and outdoor structures.
+WFP TRUESTYLE Yellow Cedar adds natural, enduring beauty to architectural projects, interior and exterior finishes as well as decks and outdoor structures.
 Prized the world over for its smooth, rich texture and straight grain, Yellow Cedar offers a distinctive honey-yellow color that creates a modern, prestigious look.
-Yellow Cedar is ideal in a vast array of applications where appearance is important and strength and durability are not negotiable.
+Yellow Cedar is suitable for a vast array of applications where appearance is important, and strength and durability are not negotiable.

-Thanks to its naturally occurring rot-repelling tannins and oils, this unsurpassed species is weather and insect resistant.
-Because it has no pitch, it takes stains and finishes well.
-Grown solely on North America’s Northwest Coast, Western Forest Products has abundant access to this beautiful and sustainable species.
+Thanks to naturally occurring rot-repelling tannins and oils, this species is weather and insect resistant.
+It has no pitch, so it takes stains and finishes well.

 With its fine, straight grain, creamy texture and soft-white to honey-yellow color, Yellow Cedar creates stunning projects.